WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 1) Saxifrage Family members often grow in rocky, stony areas.

 2) Since Saxifrage grows in stony areas it was believed that it would therefore have a medicinal use for breaking kidney stones.
-(This supposed relationship between a plant's place of growth, shape, or other characteristics, with its use in human medicine is called "the doctrine of associations".)
+(This supposed relationship between a plant's place of growth, shape, or other characteristics, with its use in human medicine is called "the doctrine of signatures".)

 The Saxifraga genus has about 400 species worldwide, about 70 in North America.
 Some species occur (according to Intermountain Flora) on the "north coast of Greenland as far north as any flowering plant can survive".